Oreille/omm_jrsi/omm/README.md

 The ascii files should have the following formats:

-    * data.bin: (numSamples, nT) where numSamples is the size
+    * data.bin: (numSamples, nT) where numSamples is total number of samples in the simulation data set.
     * collocation.bin: (numSamples, p) where p is the number of uncertain parameters

 ### Compilation